 - Fry for 3-4 minutes until golden brown and then remove to a paper towel lined board or plate.

-- While still warm, top with extra parmesan cheese.
+- While still warm, top with extra salt and parmesan cheese.

 You can keep these in the oven on low (250º) for about 30 minutes to an hour if you want to make them ahead of time.

 Nutrition information is approximate, it will depend on the recipe that you used for the mashed potatoes.

 Keywords: leftover mashed potato recipe, appetizer recipe, fried food, easy appetizers, game day food, potato recipes